BGHDDevelopment/LuckPermsGUI/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue or contact us on [Discord](https://bghddevelopment.com/discord) first to discuss what you would like to change.

 Please make sure to test changes as appropriate.

+To view user's suggestions check out our [Feedback](https://feedback.bghddevelopment.com) website!

 ## License
 We have decided to create a custom license for this project, please make sure to reach out to us if you have any questions regarding what you can and cannot do.